Ninja Gaiden (NES video game): Critical reception

 The July 1990 pilot issue of UK magazine Mean Machines featured Ninja Gaiden on the cover; the magazine was distributed as part of the July 1990 issue of Computer and Video Games.
 In its review, Julian Rignall compared the game to its beat 'em up arcade counterpart, which was titled Shadow Warriors.
 He noted the game has great graphics that feature diverse backgrounds and character sprites; he especially praised its use of cartoon-like animation sequences between Acts where the game's plot unfolds.
 He enjoyed the game's difficulty especially with the bosses, but he noted the game will seem tough at first until players become accustomed to the controls.
 He criticized the game for its sound, which he said did not fit with the graphics and was "racy" but added "what's there is atmospheric and suits the action".
 He highly recommended the game to fans of the beat 'em up and combat genres.

 Mean Machines reviewed the game again (the NES version now officially titled Shadow Warriors in Europe) in its July 1991 issue.
 In the review, Matt Regan and Paul Glancey praised its detailed and animated character sprites and its difficulty level.
 The game's high standards of gameplay, sound, and overall depth impressed Regan; he noted the game's frustrating difficulty but pointed out that it has unlimited continues.
 Glancey compared the game to the 1990 NES version of Batman (released later in 1990) with its similar wall-jumping mechanics; he said that its graphics were not as well-developed as Batman's but were still satisfactory.
 He praised its detailed sprites and their animations along with the "Tecmo Theater" concept, noting that the cutscenes "help supply a lot of atmosphere".
 He said it is one of the best arcade-style games on the NES as well as the best ninja-related game on the system.

 The Japanese magazine Famitsu gave it a score of 28 out of 40.
 The game received some praise and criticism in the August 1991 issue of German magazine Power Play.
 The review praised the game for its attention to detail and challenge and noted players need to master certain gameplay skills to move on.
 Criticisms included a "lack of variety" and dullness in gameplay which was compared to a "visit to the tax office".
 The PC Engine version was briefly mentioned in the December 1991 issue of Electronic Gaming Monthly as part of a review of games that had been released outside the U.S. They noted the faithful translation from the NES version as well as the revamped and more detailed graphics, saying "PC Engine owners should not miss this one!"
+The perceived excessive difficulty frustrated Total! reviewer Andy to the point of being a deal breaker.
+He additionally criticized the game's platform genre as unoriginal.